 Beef, Carrot, and Banana Dog Birthday Cake with Coconut Yogurt Frosting

-The recipe below fits two mini-springform pans, as pictured, but can be made in different pans or as mini-muffins, if you prefer.
-I used beef for this cake, but other ground meats can be used based upon your preferences and dog’s tastes.
+The recipe below fits two mini-springform pans (affiliate link), as pictured, but can be made in different pans or as mini-muffins, if you prefer.
+I used beef for this cake, but you could swap that for a different ground meat based upon your preferences and dog’s tastes.
 You can also omit the meat for a more conventional muffin-style cake (or muffins).
-You can even share them, if you’d like!
+You could even share them, if you’d like!

 - 1 ripe banana, mashed